yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 Here we have specified a global bulk size of 1000 but have specifically overridden it in the replication channel to Hong Kong with 100, and have a global maximum redo log capacity for both targets of 1000000.
-{refer}For more details about all the available configuration elements of the space gateway targets please refer to the [Configuring Space Gateway Targets] section.{refer}
+{% refer %}For more details about all the available configuration elements of the space gateway targets please refer to the [Configuring Space Gateway Targets] section.{% endrefer %}

 {% tip %}